duk/Frontend-Lessons/README.md

 2. Keep the styling to the minimum.
 3. Understand [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
 The idea is simple.
 The more specific styling scope trumps less specific styling scope.

+Here we will study a few popular CSS frameworks.
+We will go through line by line and truly understand what is happening and how each line affects styling.

 <a name="javascript" />

 ## Mastering JavaScript